Skip to content

 View as Markdown

 Daytona provides full composable computerssandboxes — for AI agents.
 Sandboxes are isolated runtime environments you can manage programmatically to run code.
 Each sandbox runs in isolation, giving it a dedicated kernel, filesystem, network stack, and allocated vCPU, RAM, and disk.
-Agents get access to a full composable computer environment where they can install packages, run servers, compile code, and manage processes.
+Agents get access to a full composable computer where they can install packages, run servers, compile code, and manage processes.

 Each sandbox has its own network stack with per-sandbox firewall rules.
 By default, sandboxes follow standard network policies, but you can restrict egress to a specific set of allowed destinations or block all outbound traffic entirely.
-For more details, see network limits.

 Daytona provides methods to create sandboxes.